Skip to content

 How to take Latuda

-Your pharmacist will provide you with instructions on how to take your Latuda prescription.
+Your doctor will provide you with instructions on how to take your Latuda prescription.
 Be sure to read your prescription label and follow the instructions.
-Call your doctor or pharmacy if you have any questions.
+Call your doctor if you have any questions.

 Latuda should be taken with food to help your body absorb Latuda.